Application to the Teacher Education Program

 Step 6: Submit Your Application Packet to the Education Advising Center (Reid 132)

-Submit your completed application, DegreeWorks record, and all GPA calculations (including content GPAs and major/minor/option GPAs with transfer coursework).
+Submit your completed application, DegreeWorks record, and all GPA calculations (including teaching major GPAs, teaching minor GPAs, content area GPAs, and teaching option GPAs).

 Failure to complete the Teacher Education Program Admission paperwork in accordance with the above deadlines may delay progress through methods, practicum, and student teaching.